 - Board Certified Surgery Specialist

 Dr. John Pigott is a specialist veterinary surgeon and 2009 graduate of the College of Veterinary Medicine at Cornell University.
 He completed his equine surgery residency training at The Ohio State University and has performed research in equine orthopedics, regenerative medicine and upper airway disorders.
 Before moving to CRES, Dr. Pigott was employed by a private practice referral hospital in Wisconsin where he worked in both elective and emergency orthopedic and soft tissue surgery, advanced imaging and lameness.
-Dr. Pigott joined the team at CRES in 2015 and has notable expertise in orthopedic surgery, sinus surgery, complicated lameness, advanced imaging and regenerative medicine.
+Dr. Pigott joined the team at CRES in 2015 and has notable expertise in orthopedic surgery, upper airway surgery, complicated lameness, advanced imaging and regenerative medicine.
 He has an extensive history as a competitor in the hunter/jumper field, and utilizes this unique knowledge daily as he approaches cases across disciplines.
-As a recognized specialist, Dr. Pigott is an invited speaker at both national and international conferences on the topics of regenerative medicine, lameness and orthopedics.
+As a recognized specialist, Dr. Pigott is an invited speaker at both national and international conferences on the topics of orthopedics, regenerative medicine, and lameness.

 Rotating Clinicians with Cornell Ithaca